-The day to day activities of a data scientist sometimes can be predictable and sometimes they are something out of the ordinary.
-The requirements for becoming a Data Scientist are many.
-If you are interested in becoming a Data Scientist then you should have the skills for crunching data, making new inferences, ability to look at the same problem from a different angle and so on.
+Day-to-day activities of a Data Scientist sometimes can be predictable, and sometimes they are something out of the ordinary.
+Requirements for becoming a Data Scientist are many.
+If you are interested in becoming a Data Scientist, then you should have the skills for crunching data, making new inferences, ability to look at the same problem from a different angle, and so on.

-A data scientist’s job is to analyze data for actionable insights through the following.
+A Data Scientist’s job is to analyze data for actionable insights by doing following tasks:

-- Finding out which are the data analytics problems that offer the greatest value
+- Identifying data analytics problems that offer the greatest value for the organization

-- Working with mostly unstructured data like video, images, etc
+- Working with unstructured data like video, images, etc.

 - Discovering new solutions and opportunities by analyzing data